ec-builds/enterprise-homelab/docs/reference/debian/debian-mac-mini-dual-ethernet-reference.md

 and still be functioning correctly at Layer 1 and Layer 2.

+During hardware validation, assigning an IP address to the second interface is not necessary.

-For a firewall deployment, avoid unintentionally assigning addresses from the same LAN subnet to both independent physical interfaces.
+If both interfaces are later configured under Linux, avoid unintentionally assigning addresses from the same subnet to independent physical interfaces unless the network design specifically requires it.

 For example: